Hungarian Revolution of 1848: Serbs of Vojvodina

 Toward this end, Josif Rajačić was appointed Patriarch of Vojvodina in February 1849.
 Rajačić was a supporter of the Serbian national movement, although somewhat conservative with pro-Austrian leanings.
-At a crucial point during the war against the Hungarian Government, in late March 1849 when the Austrians needed more Serbian soldiers to fight the war, the Austrian General Georg Rukavina Baron von Vidovgrad, who commanded the Austrian troops in Hungary, officially re-stated this promise of independence for Vojvodina and conceded to all the demands of the Patriarch regarding Serbian nationhood.
+At a crucial point during the war against the Hungarian Government, in late March 1849 when the Austrians needed more Serbian soldiers to fight the war, the Austrian General Juraj Rukavina Vidovgradski, who commanded the Austrian troops in Hungary, officially re-stated this promise of independence for Vojvodina and conceded to all the demands of the Patriarch regarding Serbian nationhood.
 Acquiescence to the demands of the Patriarch should have meant a relaxation of the strict military administration of Vojvodina.
 Under this military administration in the border areas, any male between the ages of 16 years and 60 years of age could be conscripted into the army.

 The Serbs of Vojvodina were expecting their requirement for Austrian military conscription to be the first measure to be relaxed.
 But the new Emperor Franz Joseph had other ideas and this promise was broken not more than two weeks after it had been made to the people of Vojvodina.
 This caused a split in the population of the Vojvodina and at least part of the Serbs in that province began to support the elected Hungarian Government against the Austrians.
 Some Serbs sought to ingratiate the Serb nation with the Austrian Empire to promote the independence of Vojvodina.